 Research & Apply to Companies

 The first step in the job and internship search process is to research and explore companies and organizations that align with your interests, professional preferences, and values.
 Once you’ve determined the types of companies and organizations you want to work for, you need to find and apply for jobs/internships that match your career goals.
-Use the resources below to research companies and organizations and find and apply for jobs/internships.
+Use the resources below to research companies and organizations and find or apply to jobs/internships.

 Search for jobs/ internships, through multiple job boards and company websites.
 The link to CareerShift is located in Handshake.